jingyilu/jingyilu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to research website of Jing-Yi Lu!"
+title: "Welcome to research website of Jing-Yi Lu"
 author_profile: true
 redirect_from:
   - /about/